meken/app-services-app-insights-java/README.md

 The above command also downloads and copies the necessary dependencies for the Java agent.
 These end up in the `target` directory, under the `resources` subdirectory.

 Typically only a jar/war/ear file is deployed to App Services.
 However, in order to install the Java agent, we'll need to bundle it (separately) with the application jar file.
-Luckily, App Services supports zip deployments, so all we need to do is to create a zip file that contains all the required resources.
-Note that the `app.jar` needs to be at the root of the zip file if you don't want to change the default settings.
-The final structure should look like this:
+In this example we'll explore two Maven based options for this purpose, first with the [assembly](https://maven.apache.org/plugins/maven-assembly-plugin/index.html) plugin, and alternatively with the [azure-web-app-maven](https://github.com/microsoft/azure-maven-plugins/wiki/Azure-Web-App) plugin.
+Note that these are not the only options, you could also go for a command line utility such as `zip` or other specific tasks in your CI pipeline.

+### Maven Assembly plugin

+According to its [docs](http://maven.apache.org/plugins-archives/maven-assembly-plugin-3.0.0/index.html) the *assembly* plugin is primarily intended to allow users to aggregate the project output along with its dependencies, modules, site documentation, and other files into a single distributable archive.
+There's a bunch of predefined specifications to bundle common artifacts, however, for our project we need to be very prescriptive and create a special zip file that contains all the required resources.
+The end result should look like this:

 ```bash
 ├── app.jar